Finding Support and Resistance Levels: Complete Guide

 FAQ

-How can I identify support and resistance levels?
+4. How can moving averages be used to define dynamic support and resistance levels?